jpkim921/jpkim921.github.io/_posts/2020-01-18-responsive_navabr.markdown

 Nothing complicated here but there are two things to note:

 - the menu is initially 'hidden' (remember it's designed for a small screen first)
-- the `onclick` attribute added to the hamburger icon
+- the `onclick` attribute on the hamburger icon

 What makes the nav bar responsive is the media query.
 Media queries change the CSS allowing the design to adapt and adjust when it hits a breakpoint.
 My initial thought was the '@media' was going to be confusing.
-However, after working with it I realized it was a lot easier than I anticipated.
+However after working with it I realized it was a lot easier than I anticipated.
 You just write the css for the element you want to change once the breakpoint is met.
 In this case, the nav links are hidden until a user clicks the icon.
 That will toggle the display property of the `<div>` holding the nav links from `display: none` to `display: block`.
-When the screen size is increased to more than 600px, the icon will disappear and the nav links will be appear in the nav bar.
+When the screen size is increased to more than 600px, the icon will disappear and the nav links will appear in the nav bar.

-Aside from the media query, the other important part in making this happen was javascript.
+Aside from the media query, the other important part in making this happen is javascript.
 Javascipt allows the `toggleMenu()` function to trigger the `onclick` event.

 ```javascript